-In 2010, the Equality Act replaced all pre-existing discrimination law, by bringing together 116 separate pieces of legislation into one single law to provide a legal framework to protect the rights of individuals and advance equality of opportunity for all.
+In 2010, the Equality Act replaced all pre-existing discrimination law.
+It brought together 116 separate pieces of legislation into one single law.
+The Act provides a legal framework to protect the rights of individuals and advance equality of opportunity for all.

 The purpose of the Equality Act is that everyone has the right to be treated fairly at work or when using services.
 It protects people from discrimination on the basis of certain characteristics.
 These are known as the nine protected characteristics.
 New positive action provisions in the Equality Act allow early years providers to target measures that are designed to alleviate disadvantages experienced by, or to meet the particular needs of, children and/or families with particular protected characteristics.

 Under the Equality Act, Early Years Providers have a duty to make reasonable adjustments for disabled children.
 The aim of making adjustments is, as far as possible, to remove any disadvantage faced by disabled children.

 A copy of the Equality Act 2010 and further information can be found on the Equality and Human Rights Commission’s website.

 The Public Sector Equality Duty

 Section 149 of the Equality Act 2010 is The Public Sector Equality Duty which came into force on 5 April 2011.
 This requires early years providers to have due regard to the need to:

 - Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Equality Act 2010